Snowflake

 Steps

-Note that both the provider and consumer accounts of the Secure Data Share need to be on the same cloud infrastructure and in the same region.
-In case your Snowflake is elsewhere we can provision a new matching account in a matter of hours.
-Here is an example script (sharing to nk15162 on US West Coast):
+Note that both the Provider and Consumer accounts of the Secure Data Share need to be on the same cloud infrastructure and in the same region.
+In case your Snowflake account does not match any combination in the table below we can provision a new matching account in a matter of hours.

 use role accountadmin;